 Given these complexities, capacity issues can lead to a variety of disputes.
 Goddard Gamage LLP has extensive experience dealing with capacity related disputes, such as:

 - Whether a person was capable of instructing his or her lawyer with respect to preparing certain documents, like wills and powers of attorney;

 - Whether a person is capable of making his or her own personal care decisions and managing his or her own property;

-- Whether a person’s incapacity requires the appointment of guardian of property or personal care;
+- Whether a person’s incapacity requires the appointment of a guardian of property or personal care;

 - Who should be an incapable person’s substitute decision maker;

 - The manner in which a substitute decision maker is making decisions for an incapable person;

 - Whether the person had capacity to do a certain task such as marry, sign a contract, sell a house, or make a decision for another person as his or her substitute decision maker.